 There were two anti-tax measures on the ballot, and both won handily.
 Initiative 1053, the latest sponsored by professional initiative promoter Tim Eyman, reiterated a requirement -- previously enacted by earlier Eyman initiatives but later suspended by the legislature -- for either a two-thirds vote in the legislature, or else voter approval, to raise taxes.
 I-1053 won 63.8 percent of the vote.
 Initiative 1107, heavily funded by the national soda industry, repealed taxes that the legislature had recently had imposed on candy, bottled water, and carbonated sodas.
 It won 60.4 percent of the vote.
 Voters also rejected a referendum measure that would have authorized more than $500 million in bonds to fund energy-efficient retrofits of public schools, paid for by an extension of the bottled water tax (which I-1107 repealed).

 Anti-tax sentiment was further demonstrated in the decisive defeat of Initiative 1098, which sought to establish a state income tax on high incomes, but won little more than a third of the vote (35.9 percent).
-I-1098, which would have taxed income above $200,000 for individuals and $400,000 for couples while reducing the state portion of property taxes and exempting more small businesses from business taxes, was championed by Bill Gates Sr. (b.
-1927), father of the Microsoft co-founder, but strongly opposed by leading state businesses including Microsoft.
+I-1098, which would have taxed income above $200,000 for individuals and $400,000 for couples while reducing the state portion of property taxes and exempting more small businesses from business taxes, was championed by Bill Gates Sr. (1925-2020), father of the Microsoft co-founder, but strongly opposed by leading state businesses including Microsoft.

 The ballot also featured three initiatives seeking to privatize functions currently handled by the state.
 Initiative 1082, supported by private insurance companies and other businesses, would have allowed private companies to sell workers compensation insurance, which since 1911 had been provided by the state Department of Labor and Industries.
 Voters overwhelmingly rejected the proposal to privatize workers compensation.